AshaAgrawal07/artapp/DEVELOPMENT.md

 4. Stuff left
   a) get the toggle buttons to work properly (or I will just delete the entire eraser function from my proposal)
   b) make each stroke independent in its color and thickness (need to do b before a)

+5. Final changes
+  I realized that making each stroke independent in its color and thickness will mean that I will have to change how each stroke is made/stored, which may take longer than the given deadline.
+So I changed my project proposal, making the stroke independencies and eraser function as things to be done to expand the project later on.
+I added two functionalities in their places: saving the gui settings and the drawing itself.